-If a case who tested positive has recovered, and then develops cardinal symptoms again out with the original self-isolation period, they should re-isolate and have a PCR test again.
+If a case who tested positive has recovered, and then develops cardinal symptoms again out with the original self-isolation period, they should re-isolate and have a PCR test again, in line with NHS guidance.

 27. Education

 Where schools wish to commence the education of any isolating students, this may only be done where it would be consistent with the student maintaining their isolation (i.e. through remote learning).